orca-pet3910/MOLE/README.md

 ## how to use
 the syntax for the command is
 `python mole.py filename.mole`

-a .mole file extension is unnecessary you should read the help sheet too by making a file with nothing but `help` in it and running it with mole.py
+a .mole file extension is unnecessary too

+you should read the help sheet too by making a file with nothing but `help` in it and running it with mole.py